fpcasale/GPPVAE/README.md

 ## Run VAE

-Plots and weights are dumped in the specified output dir every pre-determined number of epochs, which can be specified using the parameters ``epoch_cb``.
+Plots and weights are dumped in the specified output dir every pre-determined number of epochs, which can be specified using the argument ``epoch_cb``.

 ```bash
 python train_vae.py --outdir ./out/vae